 4. Never Can Milk or Cream:

-Here’s the deal with canning milk or cream, it is unsafe to preserve by water bath or pressure canning.
-The milk and cream have too much fat in them.
-This is what I found on the USDA website: “Caution: Do not add noodles or other pasta, rice, flour, cream, milk or other thickening agents to home canned soups.
-If dried beans or peas are used, they must be fully rehydrated first”.
-End of quote.
+Here’s what the experts say about canning milk or cream: It is unsafe to preserve by water bath or pressure canning.
+The milk and cream have too much fat, just like the other food items in this post.
+This is what I found on the USDA website: “Caution: Do not add noodles or other pasta, rice, flour, cream, milk or other thickening agents to home-canned soups.
+If dried beans or peas are used, they must be fully rehydrated first.”

-In the classes, I took to pass my Master Preserver Canning Certificate we were reminded of these four products I have listed above that they are unsafe to can because we cannot get our pressure canner up to the temperature required to kill off the bacteria.
-This is why I buy these products from commercial companies that have the equipment to can them safely.
+In the classes I took to pass my Master Preserver Canning Certificate, we were reminded of these four products I have listed above.
+We were all instructed that they are unsafe to can because we can’t get our pressure canner up to the temperature required to kill off the bacteria.
+This is why I buy these products from commercial companies that have the necessary equipment to can them safely.

 Comments from Readers:

-Then a plate type bottom was placed on it, and it was turned over quickly and sat down on the counter.
+Then a plate-type bottom was placed on it, and it was turned over quickly and set down on the counter.
 That way the salted water was on the bottom of the butter sealing out the air.
 Each time they needed the butter they poured the water off and used the butter.

-You dig out the river bank, shore it up, just like they do in the mines, caves, etc. Milk, eggs, butter was stored. mom said it was very cold even in the summer.
-Winter temps allowed longer storage thus greater amounts stored.
-For pitted fruits, a fruit cellar dug into a mountain or wood building covered to be a small hill, etc.
+You dig out the riverbank and shore it up, just like they do in the mines, caves, etc. Milk, eggs, and butter were stored.
+Mom said it was very cold, even in the summer.
+Winter temps allowed longer storage thus greater amounts were stored.
+For pitted fruits, a fruit cellar dug into a mountain or wood building covered to be a small hill, etc.”

-JoEllen: Actually you might have included anything “dairy” as something unsafe to can as well.
+JoEllen: “Actually, you might have included anything “dairy” as something unsafe to water bath or pressure can as well.
 There’s a crowd out there who advocate water bath canning of extra milk.
-Hopefully, they will survive their ICU stay…
+Hopefully, they will survive their ICU stay.”

 Utah State Extension Service: Utah State Extension Service.